Where ships dock, to see and do, shore excursions, how to explore and get around, must-know and basics for cruise travelers to Split

 - Car Rental

-Cruise travelers can rent a bike or a scooter right at the start of the Riva, on the left side, with Split Rent Agency.
+Bicycles and scooter are available to rent at the start of the Riva, on the left side, with Split Rent Agency.

 There is a Tourist Information Office in the Riva and also a Tourist Information Center in the Peristyle.
 Both have maps and brochures but we have found that the one in Riva is usually less crowded.

-Croatian is the official language, but English is widely spoken in all the touristic areas and sites.
-The English speaking cruise ship passenger will not have communication issues when going to a historical site, museum, shop or restaurant.
+Croatian is the official language, but English is widely spoken in all the tourist areas and sites.
+The English-speaking cruise ship passenger will not have communication issues when going to a historic site, museum, shop or restaurant.

 The Kuna (Kn) is the official currency and although Croatia entered the European Union in July 2013, the country has not adopted the Euro.
 Therefore, be aware that it is illegal for businesses to accept payments in currencies other than Kuna.
 The Kuna is divided into 100 Lipa.
 There are 1, 2, 5 and 25 Kuna coins.
 Banknotes are in 5, 10, 20, 50, 100, 200, 500 and 1.000 kunas.